kohonez/kohonez-script/README.md

-This is just a place for put my code :) come back later!
+This is just a place for my code :) come back later!